swcarpentry/make-novice/_episodes/09-conclusion.md

 > file inside the Makefile itself so it's easy to update our archive file as the project changes.
 >
 >
 > Edit the Makefile to create an archive file of your project.
-Add new rules, update existing
+Add new rules update existing
-> rules, and add new macros to:
+> rules, and add new variables to:
 >
 > * Create a new directory called `zipf_analysis` in the project directory.
 > * Copy all our code, data, plots and the Zipf summary table to this
 >   directory.
-The rsync command can be used to copy files and their
+The `cp -r` command can be used to copy files and directories
->   parent directories into the new `zipf_analysis` directory:
+>   into the new `zipf_analysis` directory:
 >
 > ~~~
-> $ rsync -Rr [files to copy] zipf_analysis/
+> $ cp -r [files and directories to copy] zipf_analysis/
 > ~~~
 > {: .bash}
 >
+> * Hint: create a new variable for the `books` directory so that it can be
+>   copied to the new `zipf_analysis` directory
 > * Create an archive, `zipf_analysis.tar.gz`, of this directory.
 The
 >   bash command `tar` can be used, as follows:
 >